-Dr David Boocock is a Senior Research Fellow and the Group Leader of the Clinical Proteomics group in the John van Geest Cancer Research Centre, incorporating biological mass spectrometry.
-In addition, he is responsible for the supervision of PhD and MSc students and provides assistance in the teaching of cancer, proteomics and biomarker discovery related subject areas.
+Dr David Boocock is a Senior Research Fellow and the Group Leader of the Biological Mass Spectrometry & Clinical Proteomics group in the John van Geest Cancer Research Centre where he established a quantitative mass spectrometry facility in 2013/14.
+In addition, he is responsible for the supervision of PhD and MSc/MRes students and provides assistance in the undergraduate teaching of cancer, proteomics and biomarker discovery related subject areas.

 The John van Geest Cancer Research Centre incorporates state-of-the-art technologies for discovering the genetic basis of the disease and developing new methods of diagnosis and treatment, and is therefore well equipped for the challenge of modern day cancer research.

 From 2000 to 2002 Dr Boocock was a postdoctoral scientist in the MRC Toxicology Unit, Leicester conducting research into the identification of tamoxifen-DNA adducts using Accelerator Mass Spectrometry (AMS), in collaboration with Lawrence Livermore National Laboratory, USA.

 In 2002 he became a postdoctoral Research Fellow at the University of Leicester in the Cancer Biomarkers and Prevention Group (Cancer Studies and Molecular Medicine department), a very active multidisciplinary group concerned with the development of chemopreventive and chemotherapeutic naturally derived compounds.
 The main focus was collaborating with the National Cancer Institute and the University of Michigan, USA, on a 5 year research contract investigating the "Phase I safety and pharmacokinetics of resveratrol in humans" utilising high performance liquid chromatography and mass spectrometry method development for DMPK studeies of resveratrol and metabolites.

 Dr Boocock joined NTU as a Research Fellow and mass spectrometry laboratory manager in 2007, and in 2009 became a Senior Research Fellow in the John van Geest Cancer Research Centre in the School of Science and Technology, establishing the quantitative LC-MS facility for biological research in the University.